mattsrc/opentx-lua-rssi-histogram/README.md

 ## Widget Basics

-A widget is a Lua object that knows how to fetch some data and draw to the LCD.
+A widget is a LUA object that knows how to fetch some data and draw to the LCD.
 The basic way to create a widget is to call a function that creates and returns one.